CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion

 \subsection{Architecture Details}

-\myparagraph{RoPE in CASA.} We apply the language backbone's RoPE implementation within CASA layers, \ie uni-modal RoPE for Helium1-2B and multi-modal RoPE for Qwen2.5-VL.

-\myparagraph{Multimodal sequence packing.} When training full token insertion models with sequence packing, we employ block-wise attention to guarantee that the self-attention operations are properly masked.
-Consequently, each question-answer sample in the packed sequence only attends to itself without carrying over any textual context from preceding samples in the sequence.
+\myparagraph{Multimodal sequence packing.} To train our token-insertion model with sequence packing, we also employ block-wise attention to guarantee that the self-attention operations are properly masked: Each question-answer sample in the packed sequence attends to itself without carrying over any textual context from preceding samples in the sequence.
 This makes the procedure equivalent to batched training, while being more efficient as it avoids padding samples to the maximum sequence length within the batch.

-\myparagraph{Attention windows in CASA.} As detailed in \hyperref[sec:efficiency-analysis]{Section \ref{sec:efficiency-analysis}} and \hyperref[fig:casawindows]{Figure \ref{fig:casawindows}}, the attention operation in CASA layers acts in local attention windows, which are naturally delimited by image occurrences: Each window consists of a single image (or multiple \textit{consecutive} images) followed by the associated text.
-Consequently, \textbf{(i)} during text-image training with packed multimodal sequences, CASA windows consist of question-answer pairs and their associated image(s), \textbf{(ii)} when training on LLaVA-Video-178K~\citep{zhang2024llavavid178k}, the entire video along with the corresponding question-answer pair are contained in a single window, \textbf{(iii)} when training on LiveCC~\citep{chen2025livecc}, each window consists of a single frame (extracted at 2fps) and the corresponding closed captions for this timestamp, which is typically only a few tokens long.
+\myparagraph{Attention windows in \CA.} As detailed in \cref{sec:differences} and \hcref{fig:attention_pattern}, the attention operation in \CA layers acts in local attention windows, which are naturally delimited by image occurrences: Each window consists of a single image (or multiple \textit{consecutive} images) followed by the associated text.
+Consequently, \textbf{(i)} during text-image training with packed multimodal sequences, windows in \CA layers consist of question-answer pairs and their associated image(s). \textbf{(ii)} When training on LLaVA-Video-178K~\citep{zhang2024llavavid178k}, we define a separate window for each frame as discussed in \hcref{sec:exp-adaptation}: Simply put, each window contains a single frame and their image delimiter tokens from the Qwen's chat template, acting as gist tokens; except for the last window which contains the question and answer text tokens.
+In \hCref{tab:qwen-video} we also report results closer to standard CA-based models, where all frames extracted from the video are included in a single window, preserving the complete visual history. \textbf{(iii)} When training on LiveCC~\citep{chen2025livecc}, each window consists of a single frame (extracted at 2fps) and the corresponding closed captions for this timestamp, which is typically only a few tokens long.
 Nevertheless, the global coherence of the entire video script is preserved through the text-only tokens interactions in the self-attention layers.